Optimization via a Control-Centric Framework: Control-Centric Framework

 with $\gamma(V,t)=\sigma(V,t)/(2mV)$ satisfies

-where $\sigma(\cdot,\cdot)$ is chosen as in~\eqref{eq:sigma_def}. \end{lemma} The term Gradient Dynamics (GD) is chosen in analogy with the unconstrained case: when $S(\mathbf{z}) = \nabla J(\mathbf{x})$ with a quadratic Lyapunov function~\eqref{eq:lyap}, the feedback reduces to the classical gradient descent dynamics $\dot{\mathbf{x}} = -\nabla J(\mathbf{x})$ that is known to guarantee exponential convergence~\cite{brown_effective_1989}.
+where $\sigma(\cdot,\cdot)$ is chosen as in~\eqref{eq:sigma_def}. \end{lemma} The term gradient dynamics (GD) is chosen in analogy with the unconstrained case: when $\mathbf{S}(\mathbf{z}) = \nabla J(\mathbf{x})$ with a quadratic Lyapunov function~\eqref{eq:lyap}, the feedback reduces to the classical gradient descent dynamics $\dot{\mathbf{x}} = -\nabla J(\mathbf{x})$ that is known to guarantee exponential convergence~\cite{brown_effective_1989}.
+The proof and an example of GD for unconstrained optimization are deferred to \iffullversion Appendix~\ref{app:gd_proof}\else the supplementary material\fi.